18th November 2019

 The issue everyone is concerned about is who will pay these very high fees, which tend to come right at the end of life.
 The answer is that it’s you – if you have more than £23,500 in property or savings.
 That’s the figure if you live in England.
 If you live in Wales there’s a more generous provision, and you don’t pay all the costs unless you have more than £50,000 in property or savings.

-If you have less than £23,500 (or less than £50,000 in Wales), you pay only a proportion of the costs, and the local authority pays the rest.
-If you have less than £14,250 you pay nothing – the local authority pays it all.
+If you have less than £23,500 (or less than £50,000 in Wales), you pay only a proportion of the costs.
+The local authority pays the rest.
+But if you have less than £14,250 you pay nothing – the local authority pays it all.

-If you need to move to a care home, the local council will carry out a means test to assess the value of your assets, including the value of your home, savings, property, investments, pensions and any benefits.
+If you need to move to a care home, the local council will carry out a means test.
+This assesses the value of your assets, including the value of your home, savings, property, investments, pensions and any benefits.
 It will then notify you how much it will contribute to the costs, and how much you will have to pay.

 One point to note is that if you only need care on a short-term basis and will return home afterwards then your home won’t be included in this assessment.